20 September 2019 (closed)

 Although bread products are highly unlikely to replace rice as Indonesia's main staple food, strong sales of bread products in recent years - and in combination with the current low per capita consumption of bread in Indonesia - indicates that this market contains high potential for growth.
 Bread products are increasingly more consumed by Indonesia's expanding middle class.
 Currently, there are only a few mass producers of bread products in Indonesia, while there are many small or home producers and some boutique bakeries.
 Only the mass producers, such as Nippon Indosari, have well developed distribution lines throughout the country in combination with a growing number of sales outlets.

-Future Projection Nippon Indosari Corpindo's Financial Highlights:
+Nippon Indosari Corpindo's Bonds:

 Wisma GKBI Suite 1217